iandorsey00/geodata/README.md

 people over age 25 with a bachelor's degree or higher), specify `cc` for the `data_type`.

-Sometimes, we're only interested in places with a population over a certain threshold, say 50,000.
-To filter for places with population of 50,000 or more, specify that with optional `-p` or `--pop_filter` arguments.
-Don't include commas or other formatting when specifying a `pop_filter`.

-Use the optional `-c` or `--context` arguments to limit the display to display of geographies to those inside a single state.
-For example, if you are looking for geographies with the newest housing units in the state of New York, specify `-c ny` as below:
+See below for an example of use with a `context` (see *Argument types*).

     $ python3 geodata view sl median_year_structure_built c -c ny
     -----------------------------------------------------------------------------------------
-     Place in ny                                       Total population Median year unit built
+     Place in ny                                       Total population Median year unit bui
     -----------------------------------------------------------------------------------------
      Merritt Park CDP, New York                                   1,776                 2006 Livonia Center CDP, New York                                   330                 2002